Fira-Autonomous-Cars/FIRA-Autonomous-Cars-Simulator/README.md

 cd ..
 catkin_make
 source ~/.bashrc
+roslaunch avisengine_environment update_world.launch #Important : This command will update every static paths in this package.
+Make sure to run this, otherwise the gazebo simulator won't run correctly.
 ```
 The installation process is done.

 ### Running the simulator
 After successfully finishing the installation process, everything is ready.